The Rev. Dr. Lauren Winner

 Parish Administrator

 A lifelong Episcopalian and native of Jacksonville, FL, Hannah moved to Durham in August 2021 to start her M. Div. at Duke Divinity School.
-Before Duke, Hannah studied English & Spanish at Wofford College and served as the Director of Youth Ministry for 5 years at Christ Church Episcopal in Greenville, SC where she loved planning youth retreats and driving the 15 passenger mini bus.
+Before Duke, Hannah studied English & Spanish at Wofford College in Spartanburg, South Carolina where she served as the Director of Youth Ministry for 5 years at Christ Church Episcopal in Greenville, SC where she loved planning youth retreats and driving the 15 passenger mini bus.

-In her free time, you might find Hannah in a lab studying anatomy and physiology, walking her golden retriever Bennett, attending concerts, bulk buying supplies at Costco, hosting friends for appetizers, and adding items she has already done to her to-do list so that she can check them off.
+In her free time, you might find Hannah in a library studying, walking her golden retriever Bennett, attending concerts, running around East Campus, bulk buying supplies at Costco, hosting friends for appetizers, and adding items she has already done to her to-do list so that she can check them off.

 Cambria Storms